 Robina Bhasin, EdM, (Somerville seat), is the Director of Faculty Development and Diversity at the Boston University School of Medicine in the Department of Medicine.
 Robina has a decade of experience developing, implementing and evaluating professional development programs for health and education practitioners and policy makers in Latin America, Europe, the Middle East and North Africa and the United States.
 She holds a Master’s Degree in International Education Policy from the Harvard Graduate School of Education.

-Louis DePasquale is Assistant City Manager for Fiscal Affairs/Finance Director for the City of Cambridge.
-In this role he is responsible for the fiscal operations of the City and provides leadership for the following functions: Budget, Personnel, Assessing, Purchasing, Treasury, Revenue and Information Technology.
-Prior to being promoted into this position in 2002, Mr. DePasquale served as the City's treasury analyst, budget analyst, and budget director.
+Louis DePasquale is City Manager of the City of Cambridge.
+Prior to this role he was Deputy City Manager, responsible for the fiscal operations of the City and leadership for Budget, Personnel, Assessing, Purchasing, Treasury, Revenue and Information Technology.
+Mr. DePasquale has also served as the City's treasury analyst, budget analyst, and budget director.
 During his tenure, the City has enjoyed an excellent financial position and has received a triple AAA bond rating from the three major credit rating agencies.
 Mr. DePasquale is a member of the City's Capital Improvement Budget Committee, the Cambridge Kids' Council, the Metropolitan Mayor's Coalition Finance Committee, and the Community Preservation Act Committee (CPA).
 Mr. DePasquale is a life-long Cambridge resident and a graduate of Matignon High School, Boston State College, and received his Masters Degree in Public Administration from Northeastern University.

 Madge KaplanDirector of Communications, Institute for Healthcare Improvement